 Ransomware and Cyber Extortion

-- You can read more about this other commonly asked about coverage here — but as we see phishing get smarter (like at Robinhood this year) you should expect to see more sub-limits for social engineering coverage.
+You can read more about this other commonly asked-about coverage commonly asked-about coverage here — but as we see phishing get smarter (like at Robinhood this year) you should expect to see more sub-limits for social engineering coverage.
 This is on top of many insurers already offering narrow coverage on these risks, due to the financial impact and breadth of social engineering attacks.
 In 2021, the average annual cost from phishing attacks was $14.8 million, reports ProofPoint.

-- This covers income loss and extra expenses incurred during a computer network outage.
+Business interruption insurance covers income loss and extra expenses incurred during a computer network outage.
 So, if an organization is hacked — and can’t go about business as usual, impacting customers and sales — their lost business could fall under the business interruption coverage.
-You can read more on the details of the coverage here, but watch for sub-limits in addition to already tricky policy form language on waiting periods and retention structure.
+You can read more on the coverage details here, but watch for sub-limits in addition to already tricky policy form language on waiting periods and retention structure.